vzhang40/Multifidelity-Monte-Carlo-Examples/README.md

 This project introduces the implementation of the Multifidelity Monte Carlo Method that uses multiple models to evaluate mean values using a control variate method.
 This method balances accuracy with computational cost, acheiving greater accuracy with the same cost as the single fidelity method.

-Multifidelity Monte Carlo Mean Estimator
+Multifidelity Monte Carlo Mean Estimator:

 <p align="center">
 	$$\mathbb{E}[f(X)] \sim \hat{y}_{\text{MFMC}} = \hat{y}^{(1)}_{m_1} + \alpha ( \hat{y}^{(2)}_{m_2} - \hat{y}^{(2)}_{m_1})$$